How awesome is it to start your day with a warm (or maybe iced) cup of coffee? It alerts you and makes you ready to start the day.

 Does that make you sweat already?

-However, dead eye isn’t the only name of this strong cup of coffee.
+However, the dead eye isn’t the only name for this strong cup of coffee.
 It’s also called the Green Eye.

 Can you guess where they mainly call it this?